JGugolz/DD2391-Project-Group7/README.md

 ### Firewall

 The firewall contains a TCP state table.
 A TCP state table is a small in-memory database that tracks TCP flows.
 The table contains an entry for each TCP flow, where it tracks the state of the connection aswell as a Flow Key (srcIP, dstIP, scrPort, dstPort), Origin, and Timestamp.
 This allows the firewall to decide which packets belong to legitimate connections and which should be dropped.

-By keeping track of the source IP, the firewall can determine if the SYN requests per seconds exceeds a set threshold and temporarily ban that source.
-This protects against a singe-host SYN Flood.
+The TCP state table has a global limit for how many half-open (SYN_SENT + SYN_RECV) connections request are allowed (globalHalfOpenLimit).
+After this limit is reached, all new SYN requests are dropped.
+This protects against a multiple IP SYN flood (by suspending all new connections).

+The TCP state table also has a by-IP limit for how many half-open connections requests are allowed.
+After this limit is reached, the IP address is blocked from making new SYN request for a set time.
+This protects agains a single IP SYN flood (by blocking the potentially malicious IP, while still allowing other IP-addresses to make new connections).

+The firewall contains a TCP state table monitor which allows us to see the contents of the TCP state table in two minute intervalls, aswell as banned IP addresses.

+The firewall also contains a TCP validity check.
+This check filters out invalid TCP flag combonations which should never appear in a legitimate TCP packet.
+The check also filters out packets with invalid TCP header lengths.

 ### How to use